lodsb/moshpic/README.md

 ![Encoded JSON](https://raw.githubusercontent.com/lodsb/moshpic/master/encodedpic.png "Encoded Json + title set to supermeng")

-[LIVE](http://playground.lodsb.org/moshpic/example.html) check the code in the inspector.
+[LIVE](http://playground.lodsb.org/moshpic/example.html) - check the code in the browser's inspector.

 ## use
 - needs canvas objects to do the work (can be hidden)